pearlxcore/PCSX2-Game-Cover-Downloader/README.md

 ## Cover Source
 This tool downloads cover images from the **ps2-covers** repository by **xlenore**.

-## Default Directories
+## How to Use

 - **Cache:** `Documents/PCSX2/cache/gamelist.cache`
 - **Covers:** `Documents/PCSX2/covers/`

-You can also select folders manually.

-## How to Use
+If you have default directory of **cache** and **cover** in _Documents_, you can just click Download straightway.
+Else you can select the directories manually.

 1. Choose your `gamelist.cache` file
 2. Choose your covers output folder
 3. Click **Download**